 Save the dates are usually easier to make and send because you don’t need to have all the details worked out yet, like the exact venue or the precise time you’ll be saying “I do.”
 The point is to get people to put the date on their calendars so they keep your event in mind before something else comes up.

 - Include the date and venue.
 At minimum, be sure to include the wedding date and location — and don’t forget your names! — so people can block off the date on their calendars.
-Including the city and state will let people know whether they need to start looking at airfare.

 - Send them as early as possible.
 Wedding etiquette experts generally suggest sending invitations six to eight months in advance, but you can send save the dates earlier.
 As soon as you know your wedding date and venue (or nearest city), you have enough information to send out.
 You don’t need to know the exact address or time; you can save this for the invitation.